seperman/deepdiff/deepdiff/diff_doc.rst

     List of paths to exclude from the report.

 exclude_regex_paths: list, default = None.
-    List of regex paths to exclude from the report.
+    List of string regex paths or compiled regex paths objects to exclude from the report.

 exclude_types: list, default = None.
     List of object types to exclude from the report.